 Flying in and out of QT is a gorgeously terrifying experience.
 We had lovely views of the city and surrounding lakes on both our arrival and departure.

 With a noon arrival we didn’t plan much for our first day; grab a bite to eat, go grocery shopping, and enjoy an easy hike around Moke Lake.
-I always wanted to check out this lake since I first saw it on the Netflix series Top of the Lake.
+I have been inspired to see this area since watching the Netflix series Top of the Lake.
 This hike is off the tourist track so you won’t be dodging traffic.
 It is listed as a 2-hour walk, but can easily take half that time for fit hikers.
-On a sunny, calm day with snow-capped peaks, this hike is a real stunner.
+On a sunny, calm day with snow-capped peaks, it is a real stunner.

 A wee little detour to the town of Arrowtown is a great place for leisurely stroll and for us, a post hike.
 This charming little town tucked into the mountains is the complete opposite of QT.
 It is quiet and chock full of historical buildings established during the gold rush.
 We found a great little pub, Fork and Tap, with plenty of outdoor seating and a warm fire and lively bar inside.
-That strong NZ sun always allows us to sit outside even during the cold winter day, but once it tucked behind the mountains we found refuge by the fire.
-This place felt like it had a local vibe, but in actuality everyone could have easily been tourists just like us.
+That strong NZ sun allows us to sit outside even during the cold winter day, but once it tucked behind the mountains we found refuge by the fire.
+There is a great local vibe at this place, sprinkled with a few tourists like ourselves/

 We happened to be visiting during the winter light festival Luma, which brightens the city with creative colorful light installations…totally necessary during the dark days of winter.
 There is something for everyone here, after passively strolling through the installations face painting seemed to be quite popular with the kiddos, while the adults gravitated to the beer tent.

-We spent most of trip hiking through the snowy goodness.
-The only hike we did in QT was up Ben Lemond.
-This classic hike rises just above the city and can be accessed either from the edge of town or at the top of the gondola.
-We chose to take the cheater gondola way.
-I have nothing to prove and although touristy and overpriced I like riding the it.
-The views from the restaurant provide the simplest way to get a bird’s eye view of the city.
+We spent most of trip hiking through the snowy goodness, but the only hike we did in QT was up Ben Lemond.
+This classic walk rises just above the city and can be accessed either from the edge of town or at the top of the gondola.
+We chose to take the cheater gondola way..
+Despite it being touristy and over priced, I like riding it.
+The views from the restaurant at the top provide the simplest way to get a bird’s eye view of the city.

 Ain’t no shame in this ride down.
 It was a quickie way to get to our recovery meal at Yonder.
 Not only is the food great at this place, but their heated outdoor seats are amazing!